 The selection and acquisition of new outstanding doctoral students is facilitated by choosing among the most excellent alumni of M.Sc.
 Photonics and M.Sc.
 Physics from Jena as well as hundreds of external applications, which we receive each year from students from the entire world.
-Currently, a share of 22 % of ASP doctoral students is of foreign origin, with solid trends for a middle-term increase.
+Currently, a share of 25 % of ASP doctoral students is of foreign origin.
 Emphasizing its strong engagement in the further internationalization of studies, ASP is dedicated to this important primary aim of the institutional strategy of the whole university.